Jupiter-Plantagenet/WellaHealth-Labs/README.md

 # WellaHealth-Labs
-# Here you can see my solutions to the Lab assignemnets given to Backend engineering Interns at WellaHealth
+# Here you can see my solutions to the Lab assignments given to Backend engineering Interns at WellaHealth
 # You can note my progress through the internship, from Beginner to Junior engineer to *gulps*
 # Go right in!